 The plan converts the building into a didactic tool that puts sustainability at the heart of education for generations of architects, introducing a unique in-building ecosystem that provides an inspiring environment, functional qualities and cost savings.

-Dit project realiseert 's wereld's grootste dakpark in het hartje van een van de spannendste steden van het westelijk halfrond, door een bestaand centraal station te transformeren in een ecologische motor.
+Dit project realiseert 's werelds grootste dakpark in het hart van een van de spannendste steden van het westelijk halfrond, door een bestaand centraal station te transformeren in een ecologische motor: Salesforce Park.

-Het ontwerp, ontwikkelt door Except samen met Pelli Clarke Pelli Architects, gebruikt deze kans om de oude betonnen kolos te transformeren in een stadshub waarin een nieuw stadspark, waterzuivering, efficient transport en energieopwekking samen gaan.
-Biodoversiteit, gezondheid en duurzaamheid staan voorop in dit vooruitstrevend voorbeeld van stadsvernieuwing.
+Het ontwerp, ontwikkeld door Except samen met Pelli Clarke Pelli Architects, gebruikt deze kans om de oude betonnen kolos te transformeren in een stadshub waarin een nieuw stadspark, waterzuivering, efficiënt transport en energieopwekking samen gaan.
+Biodiversiteit, gezondheid en duurzaamheid staan voorop in dit vooruitstrevend voorbeeld van stadsvernieuwing.
+Het project startte in 2007 en werd opgeleverd in 2019.

 The Merredin Spirulina plant, developed in the year 2000, is one of the first projects in which we applied systems thinking and our holistic, systemic approach to innovation, using ecology as a main component.